Skip to main content

 • atmosphere

-The atmosphere of the game is a mixed bag, with some players appreciating its nostalgic, creepy charm reminiscent of classic horror titles, while others feel it lacks the depth and personality of its predecessor.
-The graphics, though considered ugly, contribute to a haunting ambiance, and the soundtrack enhances the overall experience.
-However, many reviewers note that the game's linearity and pacing detract from the immersive atmosphere that made the first game memorable.
+The atmosphere in the game is a mixed bag; while some players appreciate its nostalgic, creepy charm reminiscent of classic horror titles like Resident Evil and Silent Hill, others feel it lacks the depth and personality of its predecessor, Obscure 1.
+The graphics, though considered ugly, have aged well and contribute to the overall eerie ambiance, but the linearity and pacing of the sequel detract from the immersive experience.
+Overall, the soundtrack enhances the gloomy atmosphere, but opinions vary on whether it successfully captures the essence of the original game.

 • “The level design and feeling you get in these places speaks to very competent level designers, capturing that Resident Evil 1 eerie beauty and even Silent Hill's grimy and sterile atmospheres.”

-• “The OST is crème de la crème, and when it's coupled with its gloomy atmosphere?”
+• “The OST is crème de la crème, and when it's coupled with its gloomy atmosphere, it creates an unforgettable experience.”

 • “The atmosphere of Obscure 1 is completely gone until the last 15 minutes of the game where they reveal a plot that should have actually been relevant at some point during the last five hours of the game.”

-• “There's more environments to explore than Obscure 1, and each has its own creepy atmosphere, but you are never in one long enough for it to develop a personality of its own like Obscure's school, or Resident Evil's mansion, or RE2's police station.”
+• “There's more environments to explore than Obscure 1, and each has its own creepy atmosphere, but you are never in one long enough for it to develop a personality of its own like Obscure's school, or RE's mansion, or RE2's police station.”

 • “The atmosphere is completely brutalized and thrown out the window in favor of an action game with action pacing.”